I devote this section to the magical and mysterious items I might encounter in my studies.

 Why is the red carpet red?
 It can be any color.

 When ignited for the first time, either magically or with a Flint and Steel, these delightful little candles have pale white flames.
-They also seem to not extinguish when flooded.
-When someone interacts with it though, it copies their pigment.
-I can also give it with a pigment item to change its color directly.
-To extinguish, Sneak Use Item/Place Block.
+Their flames change to copy the Pigment of anyone who interacts with them.
+I can also give them a Pigment item directly to change its color.

 Click to show recipes